June 7–21, 2026

 Tuition & Scholarship Information

-Generous Discount for 2025 Gala Event
+Generous Discount for 2026 Gala Event

-Professional Photos & videos made by Treehouse Productions Hawaiʻi
+Professional media produced by Treehouse Productions Hawaiʻi

 Housing is not provided for students.